ncd-io/ncd-red-ads1115/README.md

 If you intend to use this on the Raspberry Pi, you must ensure that:
 1. I2C is enabled (there are plenty of tutorials on this that differ based on the Pi version.)
-2. Node, NPM, and Node-red should be updated to the latest stable versions.
+2. Node, NPM, and Node-red should be updated to the LTS versions.
 If you skip this step the ncd-red-comm dependency may not load properly.